Disclosure: All my travel, lodging, meals, and activities were hosted by Steamboat Bay Fishing Club. As ALWAYS all opinions in this story are my own.

 We had the opportunity to speak with Everett about his art as well.
 Everett is from the Haida tribe and he carves oars and creates carved wood panels from Western red cedar with animals that are represented in his tribes’ stories and history.
 For instance, there is a beautiful raven above one of the seating areas in the Great Room that tells the story of the bird bringing salmon to the people by dropping salmon eggs as he flew over the rivers.
 Above the bar are the lovebirds – an eagle and a raven.
 People from different clans have to marry someone from the opposite clan, thus the eagle and raven together.

 Our room was so cozy, I seriously needed a few extra days to just lounge around in it!
 We had a huge bathroom, a spacious walk-in closet, a little bar/fridge area, 2 cozy armchairs, a fireplace and 2 of the most comfortable beds with piles of warm duvets.
 Our room opened up onto a deck with Adirondack chairs where we could enjoy our oceanfront view, as well as the beautiful sunsets.

-But before those beautiful sunsets, there are the relaxing evenings.
+But before those beautiful sunsets, there is the relaxing evenings.
 Once you’ve pulled in to the docks the staff takes over.
 The captains work with the crew to offload your catch, weigh each fish, hose it down a bit so you can get your photo opportunity and then take over cleaning, cutting and processing your fish for the day.